 What has changed as a result of ASU 2015-03?
 Previously, debt issuance costs have been capitalized and presented as an asset.
 This asset is netted with accumulated amortization as the costs are amortized over the term of the loan.
 However, to be classified as an asset, costs must provide a future economic benefit.
 Because debt issuance costs do not meet this definition, and should instead be considered a reduction in the related liability, the FASB has determined that these should be reclassified

-As a result of the update, debt issuance costs will now be presented as a contra-liability.
-On the balance sheet or statement of financial position, long-term debt will include the balance due, netted with debt issuance costs and the related accumulated amortization of the debt issuance costs.
+As a result of the update, these costs will now be presented as a contra-liability.
+On the balance sheet or statement of financial position, long-term debt will include the balance due, netted with debt issuance costs and their related accumulated amortizations.
 Each of these components will be broken out and disclosed in the footnotes.
 Additionally, the amortization of the debt issuance costs will not be classified as amortization expense, but rather as interest expense.

-The changes must be applied retrospectively to all periods presented in the financial statements, meaning that these changes should be applied to debt issuance costs previously presented as assets, not just debt issuance costs for new debt.
+The changes must be applied retrospectively to all periods presented in the financial statements, meaning that these changes should be applied to debt issuance costs previously presented as assets, not just for new debt.

 Paul Biggs, CPA